cirosantilli/git-tutorial/index.md

 Git + Github allows you to do the following quickly:

-- upload your work to a server to:

-    - backup your work

-    - publish it

-- download something someone else made and put on a server

-- go to another version

-    - in case you make a mistake, you can restore any file you want, even if it was deleted.
+- create multiple versions (*commits* in Git jargon) of your work, and travel between them.

+    This is useful for:

+    - backup.
+If you delete a file by mistake, and the file was present in some past version, you can recover it.

+    - if a recent modification made a change that made things worse, you can just go back to a previous correct state and see what happened.

-    - you can refer to a specific version.
+    - refer to a specific version.

-        Why is this useful?

         Say you are writting a book, and you made a session called "motivation".

         Other people liked it, and said, look at the motivation section!

-        But one day, you decide that the motivation section should be moved somewhere else.
+        But one day, you decide that the motivation section should be called "advantages" instead.

-        But then this breakes the references of other people!
+        But then this breakes the references of other people...

-        Not if the other person said: look at the "motivation" section of *version* XXX!
+        But not if the other person said: look at the "motivation" section of **version** XXX!

-- create alternate realities

-    This is useful when:

-    - you want to make two different modifications on a file but you think they may interfere with one another.

-        No problem, create one alternate reality version for each based on the current state.

-    - you want to contribute two modifictaions to someoneelse's project.

-        You are not sure which he will accept.
-So you make two alternate realities and suggest them both.
+    - you are working on a feature, when something more urgent comes up.

+        The current state may not be stable, and may interfere with the more urgent state.

+        No problem, make a version of your current work to save it, and switch to the more urgent matter.

+        When you are done, just switch back.

     - view differences between versions

         It is easy to [view *differences* between versions](#differences) to find out what was different on a different version

         This is useful when:

         - why was my program working then, but stopped working?

         - what changes exactly did someone else made to my files and wants me to accept?

+    There are many commands that deal with versions, but you should first learn:

+    - `git add`, `git rm` and `git mv` decide which files to include on the next version
+    - `git commit` creates versions
+    - `git checkout` moves between versions
+    - `git branch` deals with version names

+- upload your work to a server to:

+    - back it up
+    - publish it

+    The main command to do those things is `git push`.

+- download something someone else made public. `git clone` is the way to go.

 - work in groups

-    Because of all its capacitie, git is widely used in group projects. (it was *created* for the linux kernel )
+    Because of all its capacities, git is widely used in group projects. (it was *created* for the linux kernel )

     This means that: